Neppord/rheo/README.md

 ```

 As long as the element with the selector that you want to alter is put into the
-stream it doesen't matter when you add the menu or change the title, except for
+stream it doesn't matter when you add the menu or change the title, except for
 performence.
-Neat hu!?
+Neat huh!?